ngxs/store/docs/plugins/hmr.md

 ### HMR lifecycle

-If you want to do some additional manipulations with the states during the hmr lifecycle, you can use the built-in actions.
-However, this does not work for production.
+If you want to do some modifications to the state during the hmr lifecycle you can use these built-in actions.
+They will not be executed in production.

 ```ts
 import { HmrInitAction, HmrBeforeDestroyAction } from '@ngxs/hmr-plugin';

 @State({ ... })
 export class MyState {
   @Action(HmrInitAction)
   public hmrInit(ctx: StateContext, { payload }) {
     ctx.setState({ ... })
   }

   @Action(HmrBeforeDestroyAction)
   public hrmBeforeDestroy(ctx: StateContext, { payload }) {
     ctx.setState({ ... })
   }
 }
 ```